Categories

 Over the past 15 months, the Department of Justice (DOJ) and Securities and Exchange Commission (SEC) have made clear, through three Foreign Corrupt Practices Act (FCPA) enforcement actions and speeches, their priorities in investigations, remediations, and best practices compliance programs.
 Every compliance professional should study these enforcement actions closely for the lessons learned and direct communications from the DOJ.
 They should guide not simply your actions should you find yourself in an investigation but also how you should think about priorities.

 The three FCPA enforcement actions are ABB from December 2022, Albemarle from November 2023, and SAP from January 2024.
-Taken together, they point out a clear path for the company that finds itself in an investigation, using extensive remediation to avoid monitoring and provide insight for the compliance professional into what the DOJ expects in a best practices compliance program on an ongoing basis.
+Taken together, they point out a clear path for the company that finds itself in an investigation, using extensive remediation to avoid monitoring and providing insight for the compliance professional into what the DOJ expects in an ongoing best practices compliance program.

-Over a series of blog posts, I will lay out what I believe are the Top Ten lessons from these enforcement actions for compliance professionals who find themselves in an enforcement action.
-Today, we continue with Number 4, Root Cause, Risk Assessment, and Gap Analysis.
-Your remediation should begin with a root cause analysis.
-From there, move on to a risk assessment and gap analysis, and then you are ready to start your complete remediation.
+Over this series of blog posts, I will lay out what I believe are the Top Ten lessons from these enforcement actions for compliance professionals who find themselves in an enforcement action.
+Today, we continue with Number 8, Enhancement of Compliance.
+The DOJ has clarified that any company undergoing an FCPA enforcement action must significantly enhance its compliance program with a budget, headcount, and expertise in reporting, investigations, and consequence management processes.

 SAP